Contributor: Elephango Editors. Lesson ID: 12624

 Correct: I don't have time for English lessons.

-Contractions with the word not are also negative words, such as:
+Contractions with the word not are also negative words.

-Take out a piece of paper and pencil.
-As you watch Everyday Grammar: Double Negatives, from VOA Learning English, write down 2 examples of double negative sentences.
+As you watch the following video, write two examples of double negative sentences.
 Then, write the sentences the correct way.

-Avoiding the use of double negatives in your sentences is another way to improve sentence fluency.
+Avoiding double negatives in your sentences is another way to improve sentence fluency.
 It makes your writing easier to read and to understand!

 Continue to the Got It? section to practice correcting double negatives in sentences.